rabbah/nimbella-cli/api.md

                            persister: Persister): Promise<Credentials>
 ```

-The `apihost` may be omitted, in which case the function will find the entry by name alone; however, an error will be thrown in that case if the namespace exists on more than one host in the credential store.
+The `apihost` may be falsey, in which case the function will find the entry by name alone; however, an error will be thrown in that case if the namespace exists on more than one host in the credential store.

 ### prepareToDeploy